VbScrub/VbRev/README.md

 GUI alternative to netcat etc for reverse shells on Windows machines.

 **Update 02/05/2020:**
-First alpha release (v0.3) is now available to download under the Releases tab.
+Alpha release (v0.3) is now available to download under the Releases tab.

 More information is available here: https://vbscrub.com/tools/vbrev/